-Is there a policy in place?
-Interpretation guide 0 - No measures (i.e., no support) Utilities include electricity, gas, water, and sewerage/trash collection.
-Examples of utility support include flexible/long-term payment options, utility bill discounts, utility payment support, utility shut-off freezes.
-1 - Support If utility support is being provided by private companies (vs. the state or county), this would not count in scoring this indicator for the state or county.
-If a state or county had a pre-pandemic utility support policy/program that was 99 - No information available to determine policy in place not supplemented or changed specifically to address COVID-19, this would be coded as 0.
-Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided utility support at one point, but that program has since expired, this would be coded as 0.
-Code 0 if/when a program expires.
-If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration.
-WIFI/internet/phone should not be considered for this indicator.
-County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.
+- Utilities include electricity, gas, water, and sewerage/trash collection. - Examples of utility support include flexible/long-term payment options, utility bill discounts, utility payment support, utility shut-off freezes. - If utility support is being provided by private companies (vs. the state or county), this would not count in scoring this indicator for the state or county. - If a state or county had a pre-pandemic utility support policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0. - Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided utility support at one point, but that program has since expired, this would be coded as 0. - Code 0 if/when a program expires.
+If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration. - WIFI/internet/phone should not be considered for this indicator. - County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.